UBC-DSCI/introduction-to-datascience-python/source/jupyter.md

 text via a web interface.
 These skills are essential to getting your analysis running; think of it like getting dressed in the morning!
 Note that we assume that you already have Jupyter set up and ready to use.
-If that is not the case, please first read Chapter \@ref(move-to-your-own-machine) to learn how to install and configure Jupyter on your own computer.
+If that is not the case, please first read the {ref}`move-to-your-own-machine` chapter to learn how to install and configure Jupyter on your own computer.

 ## Chapter learning objectives